Table of Contents Show

 - 10. Obtaining a mortgage refinancing requires a good credit score, but what is the lowest score acceptable?

-The process of remortgaging can be scary, especially if you have bad credit.
+The remortgaging process can be scary, especially if you have bad credit.
 Bad credit can make it hard to get a mortgage, but that doesn’t mean you can’t remortgage your home.
 In this article, we’ll talk about remortgaging with bad credit.
 We’ll talk about what bad credit is, what remortgaging is, how it works, why you might want to remortgage with bad credit, what to think about before remortgaging, how to improve your credit score before remortgaging, what criteria lenders look for, and how to remortgage with bad credit.

 We will also look into other options besides remortgaging if you can’t do it.